 This article provides an in-depth review of common causes of leg pain, along with prominent symptoms and progression of the pain.

 Leg pain may be caused due to a problem in the lower back, the pelvis, or a problem that originates within the leg.
 Common causes of pain in one or both legs include:

 - Spinal nerve compression or irritation.
-Inflamed, irritated, or compressed nerve roots in the lumbar or sacral spine may cause radiculopathy or nerve pain in the leg and foot.
+Inflamed, irritated, or compressed nerve roots in the lumbar or sacral spine may cause radiculopathy or nerve pain, commonly called sciatica, in the leg and foot.
 Nerves may also be damaged along their path in the leg, causing peripheral neuropathy and leg pain.1

 - Spinal cord compression.
 Narrowing of the spinal canal in the neck may apply pressure on the spinal cord, causing pain and numbness, typically in both legs.1

 - Blood vessel conditions.
 Blocked arteries or veins in the leg may cause decreased blood supply, resulting in leg pain and numbness.1

 - Pelvic and hip problems.
 Joint problems in the pelvis and hip regions, such as sacroiliac joint dysfunction or hip osteoarthritis, may cause leg pain; an associated nerve irritation may cause numbness.
 Pelvic muscle spasm, such as in piriformis syndrome, may cause pain to travel down along the leg with associated numbness and/or weakness.1